 Consult with other marketing experts.

-When you’re hiring your first CMO, it’s inevitable that you and your other key stakeholders will have blindspots that hamper your decision-making.
+When you’re hiring your first CMO, it’s inevitable that you and your other key stakeholders will have blind spots that hamper your decision-making.
 You can counteract this issue by seeking out the advice of people who know marketing and know your industry.
 This kind of partnership can help identify potential opportunities or pitfalls you may miss when searching for your next CMO (i.e. executive search firms, associations, groups and forums).

 Look beyond the surface.